Instagram Professional Dashboard 2026: What It Is and How to Use It

 How far back does the Instagram dashboard go?

-Up to 90 days of analytics are available inside the Professional Dashboard.
-For data beyond 90 days, you need to export metrics manually or use a third-party analytics tool that connects to your account and stores historical data over time.
+Up to 90 days.
+For data beyond 90 days, export metrics manually or use a third-party analytics tool that stores historical data.

 Can I see the Professional Dashboard on desktop?